iotaledger/documentation-platform/docs/getting-started/0.1/tutorials/send-your-first-data-transaction-with-nodejs.md

     You now have a package.json file and a node_modules folder in your working directory.

-3. In the iota-example directory, create a new file called index.js and add the following code to it:
+3. In the iota-example directory, create a new file called index.js and add the following to it:

     ```js
     // Require the IOTA libraries